grz0zrg/fas/README.md

 Real-time resampling is done with a simple linear method, better resampling method may come in the future.

 All synthesis algorithms (minus filters) are customs.

+This program is tested with Valgrind and should be free of memory leaks.

 ## Packets description